cetz-package/cetz/src/lib/plot.typ

     message: "Invalid plot style")

-  // Create axes for data
-  let axis-dict = (:)
+  // Create axes for data & annotations let axis-dict = (:)
-  for d in data {
+  for d in data + annotations {
     for (i, name) in d.axes.enumerate() {
       if not name in axis-dict {
         axis-dict.insert(name, axes.axis(